ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Optional parameters: None

-Encoding considerations: None
+Encoding considerations: 7bit

-Security considerations: Carries a cryptographic certificate and its associated certificate chain
+Security considerations: Carries a cryptographic certificate and its associated certificate chain.
+This media type carries no active content.

 Interoperability considerations: None

 Published specification: draft-ietf-acme-acme
 \[\[ RFC EDITOR: Please replace draft-ietf-acme-acme above with the RFC number assigned to this ]]

-Applications which use this media type: Any MIME-compliant transport
+Applications which use this media type: ACME clients and servers, HTTP servers, other applications that need to be configured with a certificate chain

 Additional information:

-File contains one or more certificates encoded with the PEM textual encoding, according to RFC 7468 {{!RFC7468}}.
-In order to provide easy interoperation with TLS, the first certificate MUST be an end-entity certificate.
-Each following certificate SHOULD directly certify the one preceding it.
-Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor MAY be omitted from the chain, provided that supported peers are known to possess any omitted certificates.
+  Deprecated alias names for this type: n/a
+  Magic number(s): n/a
+  File extension(s): .pem
+  Macintosh file type code(s): n/a

+Person & email address to contact for further information: See Authors' Addresses section.

+Intended usage: COMMON

+Restrictions on usage: n/a

+Author: See Authors' Addresses section.

+Change controller: Internet Engineering Task Force <iesg@ietf.org>

 ## Well-Known URI for the HTTP Challenge